sgupta-lilly/SiteSeqSecondaryAnalysis/README.md

 # SiteSeqSecondaryAnalysis

-SiteSeqSecondaryAnalysis
-This repo is to be run after SiteSeq nf-lly-siteseq workflow
+## This repo is to be run after SiteSeq nf-lly-siteseq workflow

-Usage
+# Usage
-secondary analysis v1
+## secondary analysis v1
 1. create result_secondary_pipeline
 2. pathtosamplesheet = path to samplesheet
 3. pathtobam = path to bam files.
 These should be in user_data/sorted_bam_bai/<br />